SailingSteve/WeVoteCordova/README.md

     git remote -v
     ```

-1. Run npm install (it doesn't hurt to do this multiple times!)
+1. Run `npm install` (it doesn't hurt to do this multiple times!)
     ```
-    npm install

-   on the example machine...

-   Steves-MacBook-Pro-32GB-Oct-2018:WeVoteCordova stevepodell$ npm install npm WARN org.wevote.cordova@1.0.0 No repository field.
+   Steves-MacBook-Pro-32GB-Oct-2019:WeVoteCordova stevepodell$ npm install npm WARN org.wevote.cordova@1.0.0 No repository field.

    added 144 packages from 98 contributors and audited 357 packages in 3.698s
    found 2 vulnerabilities (1 low, 1 moderate)
-     run `npm audit fix` to fix them, or `npm audit` for details Steves-MacBook-Pro-32GB-Oct-2018:WeVoteCordova stevepodell$
+     run `npm audit fix` to fix them, or `npm audit` for details Steves-MacBook-Pro-32GB-Oct-2019:WeVoteCordova stevepodell$
    ```
    At this point, don't worry about any reported vulnerabilites, and don't try to fix
    them at this moment.

-1. Make sure you are in the WeVoteCordova directory and run the buildSymLinks.js script.
+1. Make sure you are in the WeVoteCordova directory and run the `buildSymLinks.js` script.
 This allows the
-Cordova build/run process to use the code from the WebApp.
+Cordova build/run process to use the code from the WebApp, by symbolicly linking the files from the WebApp into the WeVoteCordova directory.

+    Run the buildSymLinks.js file with Node, and pass in as a parameter the path to your WebApp's build directory.
+See the following example, from the example machine.
     ```
     stevepodell@Steves-MacBook-Pro-32GB-Oct-2109 WeVoteCordova % pwd
     /Users/stevepodell/WebstormProjects/WeVoteCordova